Skip to main content

 How you'll learn

-As well as your on-the-job apprenticeship training, you'll attend university-taught sessions (on-campus and online).
+As well as on-the-job training, you'll attend university-taught sessions, on campus and online.
 This is usually two days a week in blocks during non-assessed weeks, coupled with self-directed study.

-This apprenticeship is delivered using a blended learning approach incorporating lectures, workshops, e-learning, research, and directed study.
-Your teaching practice is school-based and conducted in the school setting that you currently work in, and one other school setting.
+Your teaching practice will take place in the school setting that you currently work in, and one other school setting.
 Meetings with your Personal Academic Tutor (PAT) and school mentor will help support you and review your progress.

 Entry requirements